Hugo8705/grunt-sass-bootstrap/README.md

 # grunt-sass-bootstrap
-Theming Bootstrap using SASS with Grunt and Bower
+Theming Bootstrap using SASS with Grunt and ~~Bower~~ Yarn. *Migrated from Bower to Yarn with the bower-away package*.

 ## Installation